ggarra13/mrv2/README.md

 For windows, in addition to Visual Studio, you will need a new and fresh copy of Msys.
-There are two .bat files included in the distribution (in windows/bat), which need to be arranged to the path of Visual Studio (2019 by default) and your copy of Msys.
+There are two .bat files included in the distribution (in windows/bat), which need to be arranged to the path of Visual Studio (2019 by default), the optional Windows SDK (8.1 by default) and your copy of Msys.
 Also once you start Msys with the bat files, the first thing you need to do is: